pnpm/rfcs/text/0001-catalogs.md

 ### What kinds of merge conflicts are avoided?

 Suppose a git commit upgrades the version of a commonly used dependency for all workspace packages.
-Suppose another git commit at the same time is attempting to:
+Suppose another git commit at the same time is attempting to perform any of the following:

 1. Change the version of a dependency line-adjacent to the upgraded dependency.
 2. Add or remove a dependency line-adjacent to the upgraded dependency.